arabold/serverless-sentry-lib/README.md

 ### 2.2.0

 - Reset the scope on every Lambda start (if no custom Sentry client instance is used).
-This should avoid breadcrumbs and extras from previous runs "bleed" into subsequent Lambda invocations.
+This should avoid breadcrumbs and extras from previous runs "bleeding" into subsequent Lambda invocations.
 Thanks to [demsey2](https://github.com/demsey2) for reporting the original issue.
-- Added a new `flushTimeout` option to control how long we want to wait for data being written to Sentry before the Lambda shuts down or between invocations.
+- Added a new `flushTimeout` option to control how long we want to wait for data to be written to Sentry before the Lambda shuts down or between invocations.
 - Deprecated `captureMemoryWarnings` and `captureTimeoutWarnings` in favor of new options `captureMemory` and `captureTimeouts` which allow more customization.
-Thanks to [keanolane](https://github.com/keanolane) for suggesting of custom timeouts.
+Thanks to [keanolane](https://github.com/keanolane) for suggesting custom timeouts.
 This only affects users invoking `withSentry` with custom options.
 If you're using `serverless-sentry-plugin` to set all options you won't have to change anything.
 - Fixed an issue with custom tags, extras and user traits not being set when passed as options to `withSentry`.
 Thanks to [blelump](https://github.com/blelump) for reporting and providing a pull request.

 ### 2.1.0

 - Explicitly check environment variables `IS_OFFLINE` and `IS_LOCAL` for truthy strings (`yes`, `on`, `true`, `t`, or `1`).
-Thanks to [danilofuchs](https://github.com/danilofuchs) for suggesting.
+Thanks to [danilofuchs](https://github.com/danilofuchs) for suggesting it.
-- Flush to Sentry when the Lambda function finishes but don't close Sentry yet as we might get called again. [#23](https://github.com/arabold/serverless-sentry-lib/issues/23)
+- Flush to Sentry when the Lambda function finishes but doesn't close Sentry yet as we might get called again. [#23](https://github.com/arabold/serverless-sentry-lib/issues/23)

 ### 2.0.1